apache/storm/docs/cgroups_in_storm.md

 # CGroup Metrics

 CGroups not only can limit the amount of resources a worker has access to, but it can also help monitor the resource consumption of a worker.
-There are several metrics enabled by default that will check if the worker is a part of a CGroup and report correspndign metrics.
+There are several metrics enabled by default that will check if the worker is a part of a CGroup and report corresponding metrics.

 ## CGroupCPU